thunderbird/rt-support-ml-experiments/README.md

 </details>

-## 2025-05-16-p7 March 2025 March 2025 TB Desktop Report for all google/gmail and exchange/hotmail/office365/microsoft office specific posts from the p6 prompt
+## 2025-04-16-p7 March 2025 TB Desktop Report for all google/gmail and exchange/hotmail/office365/microsoft office specific posts from the p6 prompt

 Here are the support forum posts categorized by your two requested groups: